FeQualityAssurance/react-cypress-tutorial-final/README.md

 - Debugging test failures and resolving common issues in a real-world development environment.
 - Implementing best practices to maintain scalable, modular, and reliable test cases across diverse components.

-Through this hands-on experience, you not only deepened your understanding of component testing but also honed your skills with cutting-edge technologies like Next.js, React, Material-UI, and Cypress, ensuring your ability to deliver high-quality, reliable web applications.
+Through this hands-on experience, I not only deepened your understanding of component testing but also honed my skills with cutting-edge technologies like Next.js, React, Material-UI, and Cypress, ensuring my ability to deliver high-quality, reliable web applications.

 More details: